akestoridis/grc-ieee802154/README.md

 ```

 * Terminate the execution of the flow graph and then do the following:
-	* An independent Zigbee sniffer should have been able to capture the packet after tuning to the appropriate channel.
+	* An independent IEEE 802.15.4 sniffer should have been able to capture the packet after tuning to the appropriate channel.
-	* To turn the flow graph into a simple 802.15.4 sniffer, enable the `UHD: USRP Source` and disable the `Packet Pad` and `Socket PDU` blocks.
+	* To turn the flow graph into a simple IEEE 802.15.4 sniffer, enable the `UHD: USRP Source` and disable the `Packet Pad` and `Socket PDU` blocks.

 * If you were able to follow these instructions without any errors, then you should be able to generate and execute the flow graphs of this repository.

+## Publication

+These GRC flow graphs were used in the following publication:

+* D.-G. Akestoridis, M. Harishankar, M. Weber, and P. Tague, "Zigator: Analyzing the security of Zigbee-enabled smart homes," 2020, to appear in the Proceedings of the 13th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec).

 ## License